Lincoln Bedroom: The Lincoln Bedroom: Post-1961

 Jacqueline Kennedy renovated much of the White House during the Kennedy administration, including the Lincoln Bedroom.
 These changes included adding an unsigned portrait of a Hartford, Connecticut, family in their parlor to what is now known as the Lincoln Bedroom.
 This unsigned oil painting, dated 1840 to 1850, was donated by the E. and A. Silberman Galleries.

-In late October 2025, news outlets published photos of a marble-and-gold renovation of the suite’s bathroom; no official cost was disclosed, and one independent analysis later estimated a low-to-mid six-figure range for the work.

 Clinton renovation

 During the Clinton administration the Committee for the Preservation of the White House and then Curator of the White House Betty Monkman began initial assessment for the refurbishment of the room.
 While most of the furniture and artwork in the room was found to be of similar related periods, and much was associated with the presidency of Lincoln, the room's carpeting, mantel and painted walls were not of the period.
 Initial decisions were made to replace the existing Neoclassical mantel with a mid-19th-century Victorian style mantel design, and to use more patterns as would have been used in Lincoln's day for the wallpaper and carpet.
 Two etchings and a drawing from the Lincoln era consistently showed a diamond patterned wallpaper and a Renaissance Revival style gas chandelier existed then in the room.
 A small oil painting showed a color representation of the same diamond patterned wall paper in dark green, mustard and teal.
 These were used to create duplicates of the fixtures and furnishings that were installed.